istio/istio.io/content/docs/examples/advanced-gateways/front-proxy/index.md

     EOF
     {{< /text >}}

-1. Configure a service entry and a destination rule for `localhost`.
-This service entry is used in the next step as a destination for traffic to the external services from applications inside the mesh, effectively blocking such traffic.
+1. Create a service entry and configure a destination rule for the `localhost` service.
+You need this service entry in the next step as a destination for traffic to the external services from applications inside the mesh, effectively blocking such traffic.